Costa Rica Real Estate Investment Guide 2026

 Investment profile:

-• Property types: Condos (many high-rise buildings), some houses
+- Property types: Condos (many high-rise buildings), some houses and hillside villas

 Jacó has a large inventory of condo units, many built during the 2000s boom.
 This creates competition for rentals.
-Location within Jacó matters: beachfront properties perform significantly better than those a few blocks inland.
-For more on the Jacó market, see our Jacó market guide.
+Location within Jacó matters: beachfront properties and those within walking distance of the beach and town center perform significantly better than those a few blocks inland.
+For a full breakdown of Jacó’s neighborhoods, entry prices, and ROI scenarios, see our Jacó investment guide.

 Manuel Antonio